 Generally, there are two types of safety.
 There is physical health, which could mean having security at the entrance of a building for example.
 And there is psychological safety, meaning employees feel comfortable talking about their personal issues and concerns with the HR department.

 More concretely, in The Netherlands, there are a series of laws and regulations set in place by the government in order for employers to keep their employees safe at the workplace.

 Provide support for remote work

 Employers should also support their employees working remotely so they feel less anxious and can be more productive at home.
-This may include providing extra technical support or, for example, could be something more emotional like pointing out individuals’ achievements, successes and spreading messages of encouragement in a regular email chain or externally via relevant online channels.
+This may include providing extra technical support or, pointing out individuals’ achievements, successes and spreading messages of encouragement in a regular email chain or externally via relevant online channels.

 Encourage team spirit

 Having a high team spirit is essential for an employer’s branding strategy due to the fact that it brings a series of benefits: an increase in productivity and engagement levels, a sense of trust and respect within the workplace, or a boost in morale are just a few of them.